 Students who are within two course credits of meeting all graduation requirements may participate in commencement exercises.
 The diploma will be awarded at the end of the term following successful completion of the required course work.

-Students whose financial obligations are not settled before commencement are ineligible to receive their diplomas at commemcement and may not be eligible to participate in commencement ceremonies.
-See Student Financial Obligations.
+Students whose financial obligations are not settled before commencement are ineligible to receive their diplomas at commencement and may not be eligible to participate in commencement ceremonies.

 Eligibility is based on the completion of at least three courses in a primary term (Fall or Spring) with a 3.5 semester GPA or better with no incomplete or failing grades.
 Once Incomplete grades are completed, eligibility is reevaluated.